dcl-2018-01/curriculum/docs/vector-functions.md

 <small>(Builds on: [Manipulation basics](manip-basics.md))</small>

-## Vector functions

-It’s often easy to create a scalar function, that is a function, that takes length 1 input, and produces a length one output.
-You can always turn this into a vectorised function by figuring out the appropriate purrr `map_` function.
-It’s also easy to accidentally use a vectorised function as if it’s a scalar function, doing making life harder for yourself than it needs to be.
-This reading illustrates each problem with an example.

 ## Letter grades

+It’s easy to inadvertently create a **scalar function**, i.e. a function that takes length 1 input and produces length 1.
+You can always apply a scalar function to a vector of values by using the appropriate purrr `map_` function, but you can often find a more efficient approach by relying on an existing vectorised function.

+A common way to create a scalar function is by using a if-else statement.
 For example, might write the following function that converts a numeric grade to a letter grade:

 ``` r
 grade <- function(x) {